ondyari/FaceForensics/dataset/README.md

 We provide binary masks for all our manipulation methods.
 For FaceSwap and Face2Face those masks are pretty self-explanatory.
 However, it is more difficult for DeepFakes and NeuralTextures.
 - Deepfakes: after we feed in our face through the auto-encoder and warp it back to the image, we apply Poisson image editing.
 This process is done on a rectangular box around the face.
 Please consult the [DeepFakes readme](datasets/DeepFakes).
 - NeuralTextures: NeuralTextures takes a 1.7 scaled part around the face bounding box of the Face2Face tracker as input and manipulates the whole region.
 However, the method has skip connections which allow it to directly copy pixel values from non-face areas of this crop.
 The NeuralTexture masks report the tracking results for those regions, though we will upload the manipulated regions as well and add more details to this process soon.
-- DeepFakesDetection: masks are provided direcly after DeepFake output and thus are not rectangular shaped as the Deepfakes masks provided in FaceForensics++.
+- DeepFakeDetection: masks are provided direcly after DeepFake output and thus are not rectangular shaped as the Deepfakes masks provided in FaceForensics++.
 We will provide those in the near future.

 ### Frame Extraction